OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-In GLSL, no entry point needs to be defined since it is always ’main()’ and there is no target definition since GLSL source is compiled into native GPU code and not intermediate assembly.
+In GLSL, no entry point needs to be defined since it is always `main()` and there is no target definition since GLSL source is compiled into native GPU code and not intermediate assembly.

 GLSL supports the use of modular shaders.
 This means you can write GLSL external functions that can be used in multiple shaders.